abcnorio/nspawn-aiml/Readme.md

 > [!CAUTION]
 > READ GUIDES FOR YOUR SPECIFIC OS how to create a bridge if there is none (!).
 DO NOT TRY to let the network be managed by more than one service (!)
 Choose ONLY one, and then apply this service consequently.

-If you do not want to create a bridge with systemd, look for alternatives (/etc/network/interfaces, NetworkManager/nmcli, bridge-utils/brctl, ...), and apply those tools.
+If you do not want to create a bridge with `systemd-networkd`, look for alternatives (`/etc/network/interfaces`, `NetworkManager/nmcli`, `bridge-utils/brctl`, ...), and apply those tools.

 ```bash
 # static IP for host